thanhphuchuynh/gocommit/README.md

 # GoCommit

 An AI-powered git commit message generator using Google's Gemini API.
-This tool automatically generates meaningful commit messages based on your staged changes, following conventional commit formats.
+This tool automatically generates meaningful commit messages based on your staged changes, following conventional commit formats, with comprehensive logging for prompt analysis and improvement.

 ## Features